shirha/expedition/README.md

 2. Biome screen with cursor over the plant on the left side of the screen showing the Biome in a planet 'card'.

-3. Sysinfo screen with the cursor over the system on the left side of the screen showing the SysInfo in a system 'card' This is good alternative to get SysInfo in a system without a space station.
+3. Sysinfo screen with the cursor over the system on the left side of the screen showing the SysInfo in a system 'card'.
+This is good alternative to get SysInfo in a system without a space station.

 **isGlyphs()**